kaisubr/Safe-Zone/README.md

 Problem: Millions of Americans are quarantined at home, away from the outside world, and a global supply shortage creates the threat of hunger for many unemployed people.
+The unknown spread of the virus makes insurers wary of writing life insurance policies during this time.

 What do we know?
 Over % of cases are only in large cities, like New York.
 As lockdowns will slowly be lifted, there are several zones of few COVID-19 cases, where non-infected people can start to feel safer.
 People can meet up to trade supplies or enjoy the environment, such as parks and the great outdoors.